 As the lead UX/UI Designer, I led the team in user flows, sketching, wireframing, lo-fi mockups, and hi-fi prototypes.
 I collaborated within the product team to strategize our release schedule based off of a feature set we defined from client feedback and business goals.

-My team, comprised of 1 PM, 1 designer, and 3 developers, was tasked with implementing a new feature set using indoor maps to provide users the ability to locate assets, cases, and work orders down to the desk level.
+My team, comprised of 1 PM, 1 UX-er (myself), and 3 developers, was tasked with implementing a new feature set using indoor maps to provide users the ability to locate assets, cases, and work orders down to the desk level.

 PRELIMINARY UI LAYOUT